IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The introspect response is a JSON formatted object.
 There are two variants of this object.

-1. The Authorization Server considers the token to be invalid for the given Resource Server because of formatting issues, revocation data, expiry or other access policy considerations.
+1. The Authorization Server considers the token to be invalid for the given Resource Server because of formatting issues, revocation data, expiry, or other access policy considerations.
 The introspect result object contains a single field "active" with boolean value "false".
 2. The Authorization Server considers the token to be valid for the given Resource Server.
 The object will contain a field "active" with boolean value "true".
 In addition, it will contain the same fields and values as formulated for the JWT token content as specified in section [3.71.4.2.2 JSON Web Token](#371422-json-web-token-option), including defined extensions.

 ##### 3.102.4.2.3 Expected Actions